Kartoffelsalat – Nicht fragen!

-Kartoffelsalat – Nicht fragen! (lit. "potato salad – don't ask!") is a 2015 German low-budget horror comedy film.
+Kartoffelsalat – Nicht fragen! (lit.
+"Potato Salad – Don't ask!") is a 2015 German low-budget horror comedy film.
 Directed by Michael David Pate (de), it unites an ensemble cast of German YouTube personalities and actors with a strong record of comedic roles like Otto Waalkes, who also serves as co-producer and composer of the musical score.

 Described as a spoof of the Fack ju Göhte franchise and similar high school teen films, Kartoffelsalat received generally negative reviews.

 Synopsis

-Having been a victim of bullying, life at his new school does not take a turn to the better for Leo Weiß (played by Torge Oelrich (de).
+Having been a victim of bullying, life at his new school does not take a turn to the better for Leo Weiß (played by Torge Oelrich).
 In order to no longer be the misfit and to exercise power over his fellow students, he secretly infects them with a zombie virus.
 As he is the only one who knows that a training in dancing, handicrafts or mathematics can transform them back to normal, Leo soon becomes the school's highly acclaimed hero.